Top 10 Cornell University Notable Alumni

 1. Christopher Reeve

 Christopher D’Olier Reeve is a popular actor, author, activist and director who is Cornell University notable alumni.
 Known for his exemplary performance in the Superman movie series, playing the lead character, Reeve won the Emmy Award, the British Academy Film Award, and the Grammy Award.
 Reeve received various other recognitions for his contributions, such as the Walter Briehl Human Rights Foundation award, the Helen Hayes MacArthur Award, and the Lasker Award for Public Service.
-His contributions to paralysis research and advocacy were also celebrated through various honors, and his foundation, initially known as the Christopher Reeve Foundation, was later renamed to continue his legacy.
+His contributions to paralysis research and advocacy were also celebrated through various honours, and his foundation, initially known as the Christopher Reeve Foundation, was later renamed to continue his legacy.

 1. Jane Lynch